replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

    installation.
 2. **Allow Snapshot** Includes components for application-level [backup and restore](https://docs.replicated.com/vendor/snapshots-overview).
-2. **Embeded Cluster Enabled** Alows the customer to download the Embedded Cluster installer and install an Embedded Cluster instance.
+2. **Embeded Cluster Enabled** Allows the customer to download the Embedded Cluster installer and install an Embedded Cluster instance.
 4. **Allow Disaster Recovery** Provides disaster recovery functionality for the Embedded Cluster.